stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part4-order-matching-engine/index.md

 ## What is an Order Matching Engine?

-The OME is an important part of any market exchange system.
+The matching engine is an important part of any market exchange system.
 One might call it the **core of the exchange**, since it is responsible for **matching buyers bids to sellers asks**, and executing orders on their behalf.

 Back when exchanges relied on having actual humans on a trading floor (aka: [open outcry trading](https://en.wikipedia.org/wiki/Open_outcry)), human traders acted as the heart of the exchange.
 Using a system of hand signals, buyers and sellers were represented by a person who acted on their behalf to match and execute their orders.